leeshiela/Felix-Lee-Dealership/README.md

 >     - VIN number: string primary key
 >     - sold: boolean

+A straightforward Value Object that tracks all the current Automobiles by vim and their sold status.

 > - Technician:
 >     - employee_id: integer primary key (auto_increment)
 >     - first_name: string
 >     - last_name: string

+A special type of employee that works on assigned service appointments.

 > - Appointment:
 >	  - id: integer primary key (auto_increment)
 >     - costumer: string
 >     - reason: string
+>     - vin: string
 >     - status: enum(created, finished, canceled)
 >     - date_time: date_time encoded string
 >     - technician: Technician foreign key object

+The aggregate of this microservice.
+These represent all the important data to track for any and all service appointments at this dealership.

 #### Sales microservice
 Action | Method | URL